-65 Here we represent the C-RIVE model (section 2.1) as the forward model of the study and identify the parameters that need to be included in the study.
+Here we represent the C-RIVE model (Sect.
+2.1) as the forward model of the study and identify the parameters that need to be included in the study.
 Then, two new sets of parameters are added to the study to account for the uncertainties related to the parameterization of OM degradation kinetics and its partitioning into different constituent fractions.
-This is followed by the determination of the variation ranges of the introduced parameters (section 2.1.2).
-Then, the strategy for conducting different SAs is detailed in section 2.3 to determine the influential parameters.
+This is followed by the determination of the variation ranges of the introduced parameters (Sect.
+2.1.2).
+Then, the strategy for conducting different SAs is detailed in Sect.
+2.3 to determine the influential parameters.

-70 2.1 C-RIVE Biogeochemical model
+2.1 C-RIVE biogeochemical model

 C-RIVE is a C ANSI library that implements RIVE concepts (Billen et al., 1994; Garnier et al., 1995).
 It simulates the cycles of carbon, oxygen, and other nutrients both in the water column and sediments of river systems (Fig. 1).
-The model is community centered and explicitly describes micro-organisms' communities, such as phytoplankton and heterotrophic bacteria.
-The phys-iological parameters of those communities were determined through multiple lab experiments.
-Both the RIVE model and its

-- 75 parameters were coupled in two river water quality models : RIVERSTRAHLER (Billen et al., 1994) and ProSe (Even et al., 1998).
-These two models are calibrated and validated on real case applications in different river basins over the world such as in the Danube river (Romania and Bulgaria) (Garnier et al., 2002), in the Day-Nhue river (Vietnam) (Luu et al., 2021), in the Grand Morin river (France) (Flipo et al., 2004, 2007), in the Lule and Kalix rivers (Sweden) (Sferratore et al., 2008), in the Mosel river (Germany) (Garnier et al., 1999), in the Red river system (Vietnam and China) (Quynh et al., 2014), in the Scheldt - 80 river (Belgium and Netherlands) (Billen et al., 2005; Thieu et al., 2009), in the Seine river (France) (Even et al., 2004, 2007; Raimonet et al., 2015; Vilmin et al., 2015, 2016; Garnier et al., 2020), in the Somme river (France) (Thieu et al., 2009, 2010), and in the Zenne river (Belgium) (Garnier et al., 2013).
+The model is community centered and explicitly describes microorganisms' communities, such as phytoplankton and heterotrophic bacteria.
+The physiological parameters of those communities were determined through multiple lab experiments.
+Both the RIVE model and its parameters were coupled in two river water quality models: RIVERSTRAHLER (Billen et al., 1994) and ProSe (Even et al., 1998).
+These two models are calibrated and validated on real case applications in different river basins over the world, such as in the Danube River (Romania and Bulgaria) (Garnier et al., 2002), in the Day-Nhue River (Vietnam) (Luu et al., 2021), in the Grand Morin river (France) (Flipo et al., 2004, 2007), in the Lule and Kalix rivers (Sweden) (Sferratore et al., 2008), in the Mosel River (Germany) (Garnier et al., 1999), in the Red River system (Vietnam and China) (Quynh et al., 2014), in the Scheldt River (Belgium and Netherlands) (Billen et al., 2005; Thieu et al., 2009), in the Seine River (France) (Even et al., 2004, 2007; Raimonet et al., 2015; Vilmin et al., 2015, 2016; Garnier et al., 2020), in the Somme river (France) (Thieu et al., 2009, 2010), and in the Zenne River (Belgium) (Garnier et al., 2013).